-Follow this easy tutorial to learn how to make your own candles.
-They are perfect for decorating your own home and make beautiful personalized gifts.
+Where to begin?
+Start by following this easy tutorial to learn how to make your own candles.
+Then you can blend your favorite scents and colors to come up with your own one-of-a-kind candle concoctions.
+The best part?
+They're perfect for decorating your own home, and they make beautiful personalized gifts.

 Measure out the amount of candle wax flakes you’ll need for each of your containers.
 The rule of thumb is two times the amount of wax flakes to fill each container.

 Fill a saucepan with water to about the halfway mark.
 Place your measured amount of wax flakes in the glass container.
 Then place the glass container in the saucepan.
 Be sure the water level is low enough, so it won’t splash into the wax flakes when it starts to boil.
 Turn your stove on to medium-high, and use a metal spoon to stir occasionally.

 This is an optional step.
 Your candles will come out a naturally milky white, but if you’d like to add a little color, you can use a nontoxic crayon or candle color block.
 I typically use 1/8 inch of red crayon per 16-ounce to get a soft pastel color.
 Want a brighter color?
 Use a little bit more, only adding color a bit at a time.
 Like food coloring, a small amount goes a long way.
 Simply melt your color along with your wax flakes.
 Warning: The color will look a lot brighter in the melted mixture but will turn a milky color as it cools.

 And you'll see personalized content just for you whenever you click the My Feed .